p162577-dotcom/E-commerce-Customer-Behavior-Analysis-and-Purchase-Prediction-Using-Apache-Pig-Spark-MLlib-and-HBase/README.md

    Users who add products to cart or favorites are more engaged than users who only view products.
 These users are suitable targets for reminders or promotional offers.

 4. **User activity is time-dependent.**
-   The hourly activity chart shows that user activity is higher around early afternoon.
-This can support better promotion timing.
+   The hourly activity trend shows that user activity changes across different hours of the day.
+This can support better promotion timing and recommendation scheduling.

+5. **User-level behavior features support purchase prediction.**
+   Spark generated user-level features such as `pv_count`, `fav_count`, and `cart_count`.
+These features were used to train purchase prediction models.

-5. **The dataset is highly imbalanced.**
+6. **The dataset is highly imbalanced.**
    There are 166,180 non-buyers and only 4,056 buyers.
 This means accuracy alone is not enough to evaluate model performance.

-6. **Random Forest performs best among the tested models.**
+7. **Random Forest performs best among the tested models.**
    Random Forest achieved the highest AUC score of 0.8969, making it the strongest model in this project.

 ---